MarkStringerComedy/MarkStringerComedy.github.io/index.md

 Everybody who went on here seemed so good - there didn't seem to be a wrong 'un all. night.

 ### Don't Dwell on the Negatives...
-I've seen a few promoters of open mic comedy nights complaining about acts either turning up late or not turning up at all and threatening to not allow acts on if they don't turn up at their alloted time.
+I've seen a few promoters of open mic comedy nights complaining about acts either turning up late or not turning up at all and threatening to not allow acts on if they don't turn up at their allotted time.

 I can easily see that it must be very annoying if you're a promoter that acts either don't turn up, or swan in at the last minute.
 On the other hand, I think it's really important to remember that the acts are doing what they do for *FREE* - and if it's a bringer, they're also imposing on someone else to come with them.